linux-l10n-vi/AppManager/docs/ARCHITECTURE.md

 # AppManager Architecture

 AppManager is a Libadwaita + GTK4 Vala application that provides a rich, guided workflow for installing and managing AppImages on GNOME 45–49 desktops.
-The solution consists of four major pieces:
+The solution consists of three major pieces:

 1. **Core Application (`src/`)**
    - `AppManager.Application` (`application.vala`) bootstraps an `Adw.Application`, parses URI/file arguments, and decides whether to show the drop-style install window or the main UI.